The Weil algebra and the Van Est isomorphism: Introduction

 This paper is organized as follows.
-In the first two sections we recall some standard facts about classifying spaces of Lie groups, the classical Weil algebra, equivariant cohomology, Lie groupoids and their classifying spaces, the Bott-Shulman complex.
-In Section \ref{the Weil algebra} we introduce the Weil algebra of a Lie algebroid (Definition \ref{def-W}).
-We give an explicit but choice free description and then we point the local formulas and the relationship with the adjoint representation and the complex indicated in \cite{Ari-Cra1} using representations up to homotopy.
+In the first two sections we recall some standard facts about classifying spaces of Lie groups, the classical Weil algebra, equivariant cohomology, Lie groupoids and their classifying spaces, the Bott-Shulman-Stasheff complex.
+In Section \ref{the Weil algebra} we introduce the Weil algebra of a Lie algebroid (Definition \ref{def-W}) by giving an explicit choice free description.
+Then we point out the local formulas and the relationship with the adjoint representation and the algebra described in \cite{Ari-Cra1} using representations up to homotopy.
 Section \ref{section the Van Est map} contains the definition of the Van Est map $\V:\hat{\Omega}^{\bullet}(G_{\bullet})\rightarrow W(A)$ (Theorem \ref{proposition Van Est}).
 In Section \ref{section the Van Est isomorphism} we prove the isomorphism theorem for the homomorphism induced in cohomology by the Van Est map (Theorem \ref{Van Est}).
 In Section \ref{integrability} we explain the relation between the Van Est map and the integration of IM forms to multiplicative forms (Theorems \ref{cohomological integration1} and \ref{cohomological integration2}).
 Finally, Section\ref{appendix} is an appendix where we describe an infinite dimensional version of Kalkman's BRST algebra which is used throughout the paper.

 At this point we would also like to mention that, while this work has been carried out, various people used the supermanifold language to construct the Weil algebra of Lie algebroids.
-We found out about such descriptions from D. Roytenberg and P. Severa (unpublished); a Van Est map using supermanifolds was constructed also by A. Weinstein (unpublished notes).
-All these have been carried out in the PhD thesis of R. Mehta \cite{Meh}.
-We believe that their Weil algebra coincides with ours.
-If so, our Van Est isomorphism answer a question posed by A. Weinstein and R. Mehta \cite{Meh}.
+We found out about such descriptions from D. Roytenberg and P. Severa (unpublished); A Van Est map using supermanifolds was constructed also by A. Weinstein (unpublished notes).
+This construction appears in the PhD thesis of R. Mehta \cite{Meh}, where he describes the Weil algebra of a Lie algebroid in terms of supergeometry.
+That algebra is isomorphic to the one we present here.